notenufmana/wunderthunder/README.md

 A lateral movement tool based on pywinrm.
 Requires local administrator privileges and winrm to be enabled on the endpoint you are targeting.

-NOTE: Tested with Python 3.11.4 on MacOS and Linux.
+NOTE: Tested with Python 3.11.4 and pywinrm 0.4.3 on MacOS/Linux.

 ## About